Eating Disorder Programme at The Bridge

 Unfortunately, recovering from an eating disorder is complex and different for every person.
 But with the right help you can learn to manage and have a healthy relationship with food.
 However, it is important to find help, as sadly eating disorders have the second highest mortality rate of all mental health disorders.

-If you’re concerned about a loved one and think they may have an eating disorder, or if you’re ready to get support with your eating disorder, please contact us today to find out how we can help.
+If you’re concerned about a loved one and think they may have an eating disorder, or if you’re ready to get support with your eating disorder, please contact us today.
+Our experienced team at our luxury eating disorder treatment centre in Spain are standing by and ready to help you overcome your eating disorder and turn over a new leaf, free of the obsessive and destructive cycle of eating disorders.